vim/vim/.github/ISSUE_TEMPLATE/bug_report.md

 **Environment (please complete the following information):**
  - Version [e.g. 8.1.1234] (Or paste the result of `vim --version`.)
  - OS: [e.g. Ubuntu 18.04, Windows 10 1809, macOS 10.14]
- - Terminal: [e.g. GNOME Terminal, mintty, iTerm2, tmux, GNU screen] (If you use a CUI version.)
+ - Terminal: [e.g. GNOME Terminal, mintty, iTerm2, tmux, GNU screen] (Use NONE if you use the GUI.)

 **Additional context**
 Add any other context about the problem here.